libriscv/libriscv/README.md

 machine.install_syscall_handler(93, syscall_exit<riscv::RISCV32>);
 ```

-Since all system calls have to return, we might as well return the status code back, and the only reason we are doing this is because it lets us abuse `_exit` to make function calls into the environment.
-Otherwise, the return value has no meaning here because we already stopped running the machine.
 The machine instruction processing loop will stop running immediately after this system call has been invoked.

-And finally, to make a system call with one (1) argument from the guest environment you could do something like this (in C++):
+Finally, to make a system call with one (1) argument from the guest environment you could do something like this (in C++):
 ```C++
 inline long syscall(long n, long arg0)
 {